How to Make Your Officers Look Like Gods: what happens when you bring Gothic symbolic density to naval fiction

 White inner sleeves.
 White along the flanks of the coat.
 The same protective coloration that makes dolphins nearly invisible in open water—light from below, dark from above.

-This isn’t decoration.
-This is identification.
 Officers are claiming the status of the sacred animal.
 They’re marking themselves as blessed, as chosen, as operating under divine protection.

 Now we get to the shoulderboards.
 The rank insignia that every naval story includes but rarely makes mean anything beyond hierarchy.
+Not that it ever could, it’s not made for mythology, it’s for making rank legible.
+Fine.

 I wanted rank to tell a story about what you’ve survived to earn it.